Lektro9/djangoShmiedeSecond/README.md

-I use this for creating my website with jenkins.
+I use this for creating builds of my website with jenkins.

 # How to install
 sudo apt-get install python3-pip <br>